October 20, 2025

 Don’t have time for the full workout?
 We’ve got you covered with a quick, high-intensity session.
 Here are the key takeaways:

-Why joint pain becomes more common during menopause
+Why joint pain can show up during menopause

 5 ways to prevent joint pain in menopause